tdwg/tag/docs/reference/boolean/index.md

 not derived from another) that represents the truth of an expression using two numerical values, 0 or 1.
 Handling boolean values, including the enumerated domain values and syntax, varies between programming languages and database technologies.
-Tables 1-3 in Appendix I summarize support for the boolean data type for many popular programming languages and database vendors.
+[Tables 1-3 in Appendix 1](#appendix-1-boolean-support-and-compatibility) summarize support for the boolean data type for many popular programming languages and database vendors.
 In contrast to programming languages, all database technologies do not provide native support for the boolean data type